A designer and a NASA scientist team up to fight a $244 billion problem that’s hiding in plain sight

 “Our technology is purely passive.
 You don’t have to charge the thing,” Bracher says.
 “It’s basically glow-in-the-dark.”

 The glasses were developed by Bracher’s Betterlab.
-For his day job, Bracher runs a one-man design studio, which extends to more than a dozen people as needed for projects.
+For his day job, Bracher runs a 14-person design studio.
 He’s done a lot of typical design contractor work for companies like Humanscale, where he developed one of the most environmentally friendly task chairs ever.
 Yet over the past several years, he also soft-launched Betterlab as a venture projects arm to push into more experimental, high-impact products that were closer to research than market.

 “In the design industry in general, there’s a lot of celebration around coffee tables and sofas,” Bracher says.
 “There’s a place for it obviously.
 But that for me is limiting in terms of what our contributions are.”